JacobMetcalf/travel-blog/README.md

 performance I just used the underlying HTML5 dsl and wrote my own element writer.

 ### Why XML not Json?
-Partly because json did not exist when I started.
+Mostly because json did not exist in the 90s!
 However XML does offer one key advantage: support for mixed content, which proves invaluable when trying to enrich text with links and other content.

+### Static analysis and testing
+Uses:
+ * Google [Errorprone](https://errorprone.info/): For static code analysis.
+ * There are a suite of Junit5 tests.
+ * I am currently experimenting with PITest to improve the quality of testing